khanhduytran0/exagear_windows_emulator/README.md

 # Known Issues
 - Decompiled source code contains useless code.
 - Experimental features has no function yet.
+- Language only English (will extract other languages later)

 # Info about decompiled version
 - Version: 3.0.1, compatible with `main.30.com.eltechs.ed.obb`.